Ever since you heard that there exist separate amps for electric basses, you might be wondering if you really need another amplifier.

 Most importantly, you’re likely to develop a sloppy technique, which I talk about in the next section.

-Do I Really Need an Amp to Practice Bass?
+Do You NEED an Amp to Play Bass?

 As mentioned earlier, electric bass is barely audible without amplification.
-You need a really quiet environment to hear yourself.
+You need a really quiet environment to be able to hear yourself.